Effect-TS/platform/docs/platform-node/index.ts.md

 ## From "@effect/platform-node/Stream"

-Re-exports all named exports from the "@effect/platform-node/Stream" module as "Stream".
+Re-exports all named exports from the "@effect/platform-node/Stream" module as `Stream`.

 **Signature**